 I was born and raised in what was then Rhodesia (today known as Zimbabwe and a sorry story it is too) and now live in New Zealand – a land with wonderful photographic opportunities.

 I have had an interest in photography going as far back as I can remember.

-To this day one of my favourite photos is a print I have of when I was thirteen.
+To this day one of my favourite photos is a print I have of when I was a young boy growing up on the farm.
 It is an out-of-focus shot of cows and a whole lot of dust.
 I must have been about 13 when the photo was taken and it reminds me of the wonderful childhood I had growing up in Rhodesia.

 I can’t exactly remember when I got my first camera but I do remember I loved creating photos.
 This of course led to me having my own darkroom which consisted of a bunch of black curtains, a whole lot of materila to push ap against the door to block light seeping through the bottom and rolls and rolls of tape to similarly block light around the door frame.
 And of course the inevitable red-light.

 Those were exciting days producing negatives – some over exposed (mostly) others under exposed and then the odd ones that had the correct exposure but …

 - Were they worth printing (the only way to display photos in those early days – until slides came along)?

 The principles haven’t changed much; we still want interesting, well composed, in focus photographs that are worth keeping.

 But there have been, and continue to be, huge changes in the technolody and methods we use to produce photos.